VIRGINIA CHORALE

 Picture

-National Board Certified teacher and the Choral Director for the Visual and Performing Arts academy at Salem High school in Virginia Beach.
+Currently the Director of the Vocal strand of the Visual and Performing Arts Academy at Salem HS in VA Beach.

 Picture